 FREE College Course

-The Charleston Clemente Course HSS 102, Introduction to Humanities, which covers history and art, will be offered free of charge to disadvantaged adults this fall.
+The Charleston Clemente Course will be offered free of charge to underserved adults this spring.

 Charleston Clemente Course at Trident Technical College

-Although there are now more than 65 Clemente Courses spread throughout the world, the Charleston Clemente Course is currently the only one in South Carolina.
+Although there are now more than 35 Clemente Courses spread throughout the world, the Charleston Clemente Course is currently the only one in South Carolina.
 Trident Technical College serves as the Southeast Center for Clemente.
-Courses are held at the Palmer Campus in Room 146.

 What Clemente Students Say about the Program